Action-packed K-dramas on Netflix that will keep you on the edge of your seat

-From dangerous undercover investigations to negotiations held at gunpoint – action-packed scenes in K-dramas promise to give you goosebumps.
 We round up a few thrillers that are worth the binge if you enjoy your Netflix ritual with a side of adrenaline.
+From dangerous undercover investigations to negotiations held at gunpoint, these are our favourite action-packed K-dramas of the minute.

 The monotony of life can leave even the routineer with a hankering for some excitement.
 Fortunately with the advent of streaming platforms, you can hop on the entertainment roller coaster at the time of your choosing – all from the comfort of your couch.
 That said, amidst the sea of options, the most enticing of late come from the land of the morning calm.